 If you have any of the above symptoms, please contact us as soon as possible.

 Need to Get to the Dentist?

 We understand that much of life has changed due to the coronavirus.
-Yet, we believe that your access to dental care should not change, especially if you need to visit an emergency dentist.
+Yet, we believe that your access to dental care should not change, especially if you need to visit an emergency dentist in London.

 As such, The Dental Centre has taken a proactive approach to prevent the spread of the virus.
 From careful screenings to a staff that wears protective equipment, we are ready to serve you.
 In addition, we also work with UDCs to get you the care you need without jeopardizing your health.